 Be professional in all things.
 You’re human, and you deserve to have fun, but when your client comes to you, they expect you to be professional, even more so if your client is a company.

-Also if it’s to politely tell them no, you can’t work on their project at this time but would like them to consider working with you in the future, professionalism will make it more likely that they will come back.
+That includes those times when you need to politely tell them no. You might, for instance, not be able to work on their newest project at this time.
+If you would like them to continue to consider working with you in the future, professionalism will make it a lot more likely that they will actually get back to you.

 10. Keep Your Deadlines

 Keep your word with your clients on when you will have the project to them and update them periodically about the process.
 You’re allowed to ask for more time if you need it, but don’t do this often.
-If it’s rare, then if they can get within reason, the client will give it to you.
-But never abuse this.
+If that happens once in a while, then if they can get within reason, the client will give you more time.
+But never abuse this privilege.
 The more often you delay on a client, the more your credibility will take a hit.

 Credibility is important because eventually, you’ll have clients coming to you.
 There is nothing like word of mouth when it comes to freelancing.
 This will become your greatest marketing tool the longer you work as a freelancer.